 Can my student store his/her belongings on-campus over the summer?

-There are also local storage companies students may elect to store their belongings.
+There is no storage available on campus.
+There are local storage companies students may elect to store their belongings.
+Below are just a few options.

 723 Merrimac Trail